olegabu/nsd-commercial-paper/README.md

 - docker-compose version 1.8.0
 - Docker version 1.12.6

-Add yourself to the group to be able to run docker and re-login.
+Add yourself to the group and re-login to be able to run docker.

 ```bash
 sudo gpasswd -a $USER docker